 Little is known about what Haber was able to report.
 Surviving police and coroner records do not include a description of her assailant.
-The first newspaper account of the crime recounts a description of a “white man” wearing “light colored slacks, a white shirt and a sailor straw hat.”
-Subsequent press reports make no reference to the assailant’s race.
+The first newspaper account of the crime describes a “white man” wearing “light colored slacks, a white shirt and a sailor straw hat.”
+Subsequent press reports provide the same description without making reference to race.

 With all the elements of a panic – an unsolved, late night, stranger-based murder of a white woman in a residential area – and other unsolved crimes in the area, police were under intense pressure to make an arrest.
 All they had to go on were the reports provided by Haber and others at the scene.
-Most promising was the report of a young woman who had witnessed the assault from inside a home next to the bus stop.
+Most promising was the report of Ella Kennedy, a young woman working as a domestic who had witnessed the assault from inside a home next to the bus stop.

 In September, police arrested and briefly held Hoy Kenneth Houck, a white man linked to a series of assaults of women in and around Lock Haven, Pa., though no evidence linked him to Haber’s murder.
 The “natty dresser” was released after several days of questioning based on evidence he could not have been in Pittsburgh at the time of the killing.

-In February, 1942, seven months after the murder, suspicion fell briefly on Raymond Dumont, also white, who had assaulted a woman in McDonald, Pa.
-The woman who had witnessed the attack from her home told police “she was positive” he matched the description of the man she had seen assault Haber.
-Dumont was also released due to a lack of evidence.
+In February, 1942, seven months after the murder, suspicion fell briefly on Raymond Dumont, also white, after he assaulted a woman in McDonald, Pa.
+Ella Kennedy told police “she was positive” he matched the description of the man she had seen assault Haber.
+Dumont was later released due to a lack of evidence.

-Up to this point, police had not given any indication that Haber’s killer might be black, despite accounts from witnesses.
-Neither had the newspapers, which covered the investigation closely and were always ready for the type of incendiary crime story a black man preying on white women would have provided.
+Up to this point, police had not given any indication that Haber’s killer might be Black, despite accounts from eyewitnesses.
+Neither had the newspapers, which covered the investigation closely and were always ready for the type of incendiary crime story a Black man preying on white women would have provided.

-Indicted on April 15, Wilson entered a plea of not guilty on May 4, before withdrawing it and pleading guilty the next day after a church missionary interceded.
+At trial, Wilson entered a plea of not guilty before withdrawing it and pleading guilty the next day after a church missionary interceded.
 He also pleaded guilty to other robberies, rapes, and assaults, clearing numerous serious crimes for police.

 State Killings in the Steel City